Home

 5. Consider installing a booster pump*.

 *There are several things to consider (including legalities and operational considerations/limitations) when thinking about a booster pump.
-You are welcome to call us and discuss the issues on 02392 349636.
+You are welcome to call us and discuss the issues.

 Back to top of page

-A1.
-The most common reason for this symptom is that you are using a manual mixer valve supplied from a system with other appliances demanding water while you are showering.
-In other words the pressure of the hot and/or cold supply is fluctuating.
+The most common reason for this symptom is that you are using a manual mixer valve supplied on a system with other appliances demanding water while you are showering.
+This can cause the differential pressure of the hot and/or cold supply to fluctuate.
 If for example somebody flushes a toilet elsewhere in the house the cold water pressure drops as the cistern fills and the result is usually a sudden increase in temperature at the shower head.
-Similarly if somebody turns on a hot water tap elsewhere your shower will go cold.
-Washing machines and dishwashers will have the same effect.
+Conversely, if somebody turns on a hot water tap elsewhere your shower will go cold (as hot pressure drops).
+Washing machines and dishwashers commonly cause this effect.

 The above description can apply to both gravity and mains pressure hot water systems (including Combi boiler systems).

 If you have recently had your central heating system or boiler changed, make sure your shower valve is compatible.
-Manual mixer valves for example do not give adequate control over water temperature when used in conjunction with a combination boiler or a main pressure hot water system.
+Manual mixer valves for example do not stabilise water temperature, so when used in conjunction with a combination boiler or a main pressure hot water system are subjected to pressure fluctuations that affect the hot/cold mix leaving the shower valve.

-A2.
 If you have an Electric Shower and experience temperature swings it is likely that the unit is not thermostatically controlled.
-Manual electric showers are at the mercy of the incoming cold water pressure upon which they rely so much.
-Mains pressure fluctuates all the time, and should somebody open a tap elsewhere in the house this too will affect the pressure and hence performance.
+Manual electric showers are at the mercy of the incoming cold water pressure upon which they rely.
+Mains pressure fluctuates all the time, and should somebody open a tap elsewhere in the house this too will affect the supply pressure and hence the water temperature.

-The solution is to install a thermostatically controlled electric shower.
-This will make internal adjustments to compensate for pressure or flow rate changes, stabilising the temperature to +/- one degree C.
+Remedy: is to install a thermostatically controlled electric shower.
+This will make internal adjustments to compensate for inconsistencies in incoming water pressure, temperature or flow rate changes, typically stabilising the output temperature to +/- one degree C.

-If you already have thermostatic equipment and are experiencing problems it is likely that the thermostatic cartridge is faulty.
-In this case you will need a service replacement.
+If you already have thermostatic equipment and are experiencing problems it is likely that the thermostatic cartridge is faulty or the pressure of the incoming cold water supply is too low.

 Back to top of page